searls/rubbycop/manual/support.md

-RuboCop currently has several official & unofficial support channels.
+RubbyCop currently has several official & unofficial support channels.

 For questions, suggestions and support refer to one of them.
 Please, don't use the support channels to report issues, as this makes them harder to track.

 ## Gitter

-Most internal discussions about the development of RuboCop happen on its [gitter channel](https://gitter.im/bbatsov/rubocop).
-You can often find RuboCop's maintainers there and get some interesting news from the project's kitchen.
+Most internal discussions about the development of RubbyCop happen on its [gitter channel](https://gitter.im/bbatsov/rubocop).
+You can often find RubbyCop's maintainers there and get some interesting news from the project's kitchen.

 ## Mailing List